NeonSludge/crl-updater/README.md

 Small daemon that takes a list of CRL file update jobs, runs them periodically and publishes success and failure counts as Prometheus metrics.

 It performs basic sanity checks on the files that are being downloaded:
-* The source file MUST be smaller than the limit specified at the job level.
+* Source file MUST be smaller than the limit specified at the job level.
-* The source file MUST start with a standard X.509 CRL PEM header (`-----BEGIN X509 CRL-----`) OR its first two bytes MUST equal `0x30 0x82` OR `0x30 0x83`
+* Source file MUST start with a standard X.509 CRL PEM header (`-----BEGIN X509 CRL-----`) OR its first two bytes MUST equal `0x30 0x82` OR `0x30 0x83`.
+This check is performed on the first 24 bytes of the source file.
+If it does not pass, the download attempt will fail.

 There is also an option to disable these checks for a specific job.